-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PS4, PS5, Xbox One, Xbox Series X/S, PC

 Assassin’s Creed Valhalla is one of the most RPG-like Assassin’s Creed games there is.
 It builds upon Origins and Odyssey to provide gamers with an RPG experience that rivals the best of them.
-The Viking world of ancient Britain is one of the best open worlds that Ubisoft has created, one that begs to be explored.
-With the new Dawn of Ragnarok update for Valhalla releasing this month, there’s never been a better time to get into the latest Assassin’s Creed game.
+The Viking world of ancient Britain is one of the best open worlds that Ubisoft has created, and one that begs to be explored.
+With the Dawn of Ragnarok update releasing earlier this year, there’s never been a better time to get into the latest Assassin’s Creed game.

 #7 Cyberpunk 2077